-Data processing services
+Data processing services: what’s new?

 Healthcare professionals access and manage the data in patient reports, and manufacturing companies rely on the data in inventory documents.
-This data, in its various forms and sources, is absolutely essential to your organization.
+This data, in its various forms and sources, is essential to your organization.
 The real challenge is how to process the data.

 The problem is that most business data today is stored in unstructured formats.
-This is one way of saying that the vast majority of professionals utilize PDF scans of paper documents to share data back and forth throughout an organization.
+This is one way of saying that most professionals utilize PDF scans of paper documents to share data back and forth throughout an organization.

 Although this way of data processing is well-established, it possesses several inherent drawbacks.
 It is expensive, error-prone, and tedious.
 Inevitably, paperwork piles up on your teams’ desks, causing demotivation and potentially driving some of your most talented employees out of your organization.

 These services allow you to outsource your data processing so that your team can spend more time on the tasks that can grow your business.
 There are various types of data processing services you can implement.

 The importance of data processing in business cannot be understated.
 It’s vital to understand both the positives and negatives of outsourcing data processing.

-When it comes to dealing with tedious and repetitive business tasks that can sidetrack operational initiatives, there are often two ways to address them.
-When looking at any data entry services list of data processing companies, you’ll often find them offering BPO options.
+When dealing with tedious and repetitive business tasks that can sidetrack operational initiatives, there are often two ways to address them.
+When looking at any data entry services list of data processing companies, you’ll usually find them offering BPO options.

 BPOs do have some advantages over SSCs.
 Because they often have more experience and resources than your organization, BPOs often offer more savings and faster implementation than an internal solution like an SSC.
 BPOs also give you flexibility in terms of the size of your financial commitment.

-Before processing cycle
+Before the data processing cycle

 As we have already mentioned, many of the sources will be in unstructured formats.
 The next step is preparation.
 In this phase, the raw data is filtered to remove duplicates and errors.
 Preparation could also be referred to as validation.
 The goal of this stage is to ensure that only the best quality data is used in business processes and decision-making.

 In AP, the raw data is collected in the form of invoices (often either in paper or PDF format).
 This data is prepared and then input into an accounting or ERP system.
 After that, it is processed, and the vendor or supplier is paid according to the collected data.
 Then, a new invoice arrives, and the cycle begins again.

 Types of data processing

-The service provider is going to have their own fixed methods that may or may not suit your specific needs.
-Keeping your data processing in-house gives you the opportunity to customize and improve your data processing workflows.
+The service provider will have fixed methods that may or may not suit your needs.
+Keeping your data processing in-house allows you to customize and improve your data processing workflows.
 Instead of relying on online data entry services, it frequently makes more sense to utilize effective automation software to maintain complete control over your data processing tasks.

 Data annotation services

 However, manually labeling and categorizing all the data required for these machines can be an enormous challenge.
 That’s why many companies look to data labeling companies that have the experience and technology to complete these kinds of tasks quickly and accurately.

 Image data entry services

 Image data entry services are designed to help organizations extract and export data stored in images and PDF files so that it can be used in systems and stored in the correct destinations.
 However, relying on outsourced data processing for image data entry has all the pitfalls we have already mentioned.

-Rossum makes it easy to collect and upload raw data from several different channels.
+Rossum makes it easy to collect and upload raw data from several channels.
 Then, with just a few clicks, you can automatically extract and export the data you need from one, or hundreds, of documents.